aspose-cells/Aspose.Cells.Grid-for-.NET/README.md

 Directory | Description
 --------- | -----------
-[Examples of GridJs](Examples_GridJs)  |example that help you learn and use Aspose.Cells.GridJs to build .net core web application of Excel editor based on canvas rendering.
+[Examples of GridJs](Examples_GridJs)  |example that help you learn and use Aspose.Cells.GridJs to build .NET Core web application of Excel editor based on canvas rendering.
-[Examples of GridDesktop](Examples_GridDesktop)  |example that help you learn and use Aspose.Cells.GridDesktop to build desktop application of Excel editor.
+[Examples of GridDesktop](Examples_GridDesktop)  |example that help you learn and use Aspose.Cells.GridDesktop to build .NET desktop application of Excel editor.
-[Examples of GridWeb](Examples_GridWeb)  |example that help you learn and use Aspose.Cells.GridWeb to build asp .net/asp .net core web application of Excel editor based on html dom.
+[Examples of GridWeb](Examples_GridWeb)  |example that help you learn and use Aspose.Cells.GridWeb to build Asp .NET/.NET Core web application of Excel editor based on html dom.